 At the invitation of Danielle Smith’s charity Sandblast, I visited Southern Algeria to create an art project working in the refugee camps of the Western Sahara.
 Over three days, the women of the 27th February camp sewed me a tent whilst singing songs and telling stories, this became a temporary camera obscura for the local school children.
 They visited the tent over the week to view the photographic image on their friends’ uniforms and handheld linen.
-These communities extraordinarily survive in the conditions of the desert welcoming artists such as myself with our quirky projects with kindness.
+These communities survive in the conditions of the desert welcoming artists such as myself with our projects with kindness.
 Many people from all over the world visit these camps on a regular basis and I realised these communities have a sophistication and worldliness I was so pleased to see.
-It gave me hope about the plight of these refugees who we pray will leave these conditions and return to their home in the near future.
+It gave me hope about the plight of these refugees who we pray will leave these conditions and return to their origins, their home.